yonivav/CLLocation-Codable/README.md

 let jsonDecoder = JSONDecoder() do {
     let decodedLocationWrapper = try jsonDecoder.decode(CLLocationWrapper.self, from: encodedLocationWrapper)
-    // Do what ever you want with the wrapped location } catch {
+    // Do whatever you want with the wrapped location } catch {
     print("Error!
 Location wrapper decode failed: '\(error)'") }